 into the wounds.
 His ministrations were straightforward, and in the silence

 as he tended the shoulder scratches and another set on the back of my right

 calf, I gazed steadily at his face, overcome with a sense of wonder and

-jaw, the eyes grey and widely set, and alive with intensity and inquisitiveness.
+with a sharp-angled jaw, the eyes grey and widely set, and alive with intensity

-turning the palm up, laid the back of it on my forehead, as
+my face and, turning the palm up, laid the back of it on my forehead, as

 a mother would to her child to check for fever.
-I thought I detected satisfaction in what
+I thought I detected satisfaction

-for several moments before any sound emerged.
+His lips twitched for several moments before any sound emerged.
 Then finally

 “Fah-thah,” he said.

 The sound of the word and the thoughts it evoked suddenly